exo-digital-labs/ERC721R/README.md

 ## Supporting ERC721R projects

 We've created a list of high-quality buyers that have committed to purchase from the next 10 NFT projects to implement refunds.
-If you'd like to be added to the list you can fill in this form: **TODO**.
+If you'd like to be added to the list you can fill in [this form](https://skilledcoil.typeform.com/erc721r).

 As long as the project has a mint price of 0.2ETH or less with at least a 14-day trustless refund period, everyone in the list commits to mint.
 Of course, there's no guarantee minters won't execute a refund.